dpsk/nikalyuk.in/source/_posts/2013-07-26-install-jenkins-ci-for-rails-project-with-cucumber.markdown

 cucumber
 ```

-You also may want to add some notifications, for my project i'm using hipchat notification, but the most easiest solution to setup is email notifications.You will need to add SMTP settings in the *Manage Jenkins -> System Configurations -> E-mail Notification*.
+You also may want to add some notifications, for my project i'm using hipchat notification, but the most easiest solution to setup is email notifications.
+You will need to add SMTP settings in the *Manage Jenkins -> System Configurations -> E-mail Notification*.
 After that just specify emails in the project settings.

 If you want to run your rspec tests instead of cucumber, or run all together just change your build commands.